UMhlathuze Local Municipality elections: December 2000 election

 The following table shows the results of the 2000 election.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 1916 election.

 November 2021 election

 The following table shows the results of the 2021 election.

 The African National Congress lost its majority, and an Inkatha Freedom Party (IFP) led coalition, supported by the Democratic Alliance (DA) and Economic Freedom Fighters (EFF), took control of the municipality.
 Nkonzoyakhe Donda (IFP) was elected mayor, Nkululeko Ngubane (EFF) deputy mayor and Tobias Gumede (IFP) Speaker.

 By-elections from November 2021

 The following by-elections were held to fill vacant ward seats in the period from the election in November 2021.

-The by-election took place after the ANC representative, facing community pressure, resigned.
+The 2022 by-election took place after the ANC representative, facing community pressure, resigned.
 With the victory, the IFP solidified its coalition hold on council.

+After the assassination of an African Christian Democratic Party councillor, the ANC's ward 13 councillor resigned after a failed assassination attempt on his life, triggering a by-election in September 2023.
+The Inkatha Freedom Party (IFP) won the by-election, solidifying their governing coalition supported by the Democratic Alliance (DA), Freedom Front Plus (FF+) and ACDP, and no longer reliant on the Economic Freedom Fighters (EFF).